MoonHighway/learning-react/chapter-01/readme.md

 Installing the React Tools
 --------------------------------
-Next, there are some developer chrome extensions or Firefox addons that you will need to install in order to debug React.
+Next, there are some Chrome developer extensions or Firefox add-ons that you will need to install in order to debug React:

 * Detector ([Chrome](https://chrome.google.com/webstore/detail/react-detector/jaaklebbenondhkanegppccanebkdjlh?hl=en-US))
 * Development Tools ([Chrome](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en) |